singaround/songbook/songs/reuben-james.md

 ---

 Have you heard of a ship called the good Reuben James\
-Manned by hard fighting men both of honor and fame?\
+Manned by hard fighting men both of honour and fame?\
 She flew the Stars and Stripes of the land of the free\
 But tonight she's in her grave on the bottom of the sea

->***Tell me what were their names, tell me what were their names\
+>***Tell me what were their names, tell me what were their names?\
 Did you have a friend on the good Reuben James?\
 What were their names, tell me, what were their names?\
-Did you have a friend on the good Reuben James***
+Did you have a friend on the good Reuben James?***

 Well, a hundred men went down in that dark watery grave\
 When that good ship went down only forty-four were saved\